acmdas/das_fieldstones/consultingsmiths-2019-04-13 .md

 ## Respect and Fidelity
 Sun, 25 Jun 2017 01:26:04

 <p>"Today, certainly it is important for us to show that same respect and fidelity to the Word of God, so as not to manipulate it to fit historical, political, or ideological circumstances, for the purpose of pleasing men and acquiring a reputation as a scholar or avant-garde theologian.Â .Â .Â .
-As Saint Paul says, 'We are not like so many [who] practice cunning or.Â .Â . tamper with God&rdquo;™s word' (cf. 2 Cor 2:17; 4:2)." &mdash; Cardinal Robert Sarah, <em>God or Nothing</em></p>
+As Saint Paul says, 'We are not like so many [who] practice cunning or.Â .Â . tamper with God&rdquo;s word' (cf. 2 Cor 2:17; 4:2)." &mdash; Cardinal Robert Sarah, <em>God or Nothing</em></p>

 ## The Pagan Ideal
 Sun, 25 Jun 2017 21:50:15